Horses

 I'll never forget the day I met Billy.
 I'd been looking for a horse that had colour, bloodlines, temperament, athletic ability and a play drive and I knew that I'd found it.
 There was something really special about this horse and it wasn't long before I understood exactly what it was.
 I don't know that I can describe it, but I've never had a horse with so much heart, who would turn himself inside out to figure out what you wanted him to do and who would never quit on you.

-I have owned Billy for 4years and I can honestly say that I never dreamed that I could do the things that Billy and I can do today.
+I have owned Billy since 2002 and I can honestly say that I never dreamed that I could do the things that Billy and I can do today.
 And I never dreamed it could happen so fast!
 Even though I had graduated Level 3, I just didn't know that it was possible to be that connected, that light, that confident and that trusting in a horse that even after months apart I could walk out into a pasture, swing onto him without anything but my body to guide him and he would do anything I asked of him.
 That is true unity.

 standing